 Many people arrive on an overnight bus on the morning of the island tour and leave on the overnight bus after returning from the tour.
 Keep in mind that the road between Arequipa and Puno is very bumpy and you probably won’t sleep well on the bus.

-Bookaway is a great resource that allows you to compare the prices of buses and flights, and secure your seat in advance!
+Bookaway is a great resource to compare the prices of both buses and flights, and secure your seat in advance!

 Where to Next